Ofir Netzer: Gymnastics career

-Senior

 2013

 Netzer competed at the 2013 Cottbus World Cup in March where she qualified to the vault final and finished in seventh place.
 In April she competed at the 2013 European Artistic Gymnastics Championships where she once again qualified to the vault final.
 She finished fourth behind Giulia Steingruber of Switzerland, Noël van Klaveren of the Netherlands, and Larisa Iordache of Romania.
 She later competed at the 2013 World Artistic Gymnastics Championships but finished thirteenth in vault qualifications and failed to qualify to the finals.

 2014

 In 2014, Netzer tore her ACL during training.

 2015

 Netzer returned to competition in March and competed at the Cottbus World Cup where she finished thirteenth in vault qualifications and did not make the finals.
 In April she competed at the Ljubljana Challenge Cup where she placed eighteenth in vault qualifications and once again failed to make the finals.
 She later competed at the 2015 European Artistic Gymnastics Championships.
 She finished fifteenth in vault qualifications and did not make the final.